 Zurich has grown exponentially over the last fifteen years and is now a city with a lot to do.
 With a hopping nightlife, filled with endless bars and restaurants, and wonderful sightseeing, complete with rivers and lakes, this cosmopolitan city is bustling with activity.
 There’s plenty to keep you busy and drain your wallet.
 You need to be careful here.
 This city is expensive.

-- Budget Hotel Prices: Most budget hotels will charge $110 USD a night for a double room.
+Budget hotel prices – Most budget hotels will charge at least $110 USD a night for a double room.

-- Average Cost of Food: Bars and cafés are the cheapest way to eat in Zurich.
-If you’re dining out, you’ll spend an average of 60-$77 USD per day.
-For self-catering with the occasional meal out, expect to spend around $44 USD.
+Average cost of food – Bars and cafés are the cheapest way to eat in Zurich.
+If you’re dining out, you’ll spend an average of 60-$80 USD per day.
+For self-catering with the occasional meal out, expect to spend around $50 USD.